raghav1674/EKS-Task/README.md

- ## DEPLOYMENT OF JOOMLA AND MYSQL OVER EKS CLUSTER AND USING EFS AS A PVC :
+ ## DEPLOYMENT OF JOOMLA AND MYSQL OVER EKS CLUSTER AND USING EFS AS A PV:

  #### EKS CLSUTER